5. Spring IoC in Practice

 End Sub

-' Properties associated with private fields
+' properties associated with private fields

-Public Property name() As String
+Public Property nom() As String

 Get

-Return _name
+Return _nom

 End Get